Which Mastodon apps can I use? Should I use the official app or a third party app?

 Mastodon websites and web apps

-Mastodon’s web interface is excellent and well-developed.
+Mastodon’s official web interface is excellent and well-developed.
 You can use Mastodon entirely through your server’s website and you can also install your server’s website as a web app on your phone or tablet.
 The web app works very much like a normal app, including notifications.

 The Mastodon web interface is excellent and generally gets the latest features first.
 It can be used on computer, tablet or phone, and automatically changes to a mobile layout when used on a small screen.